 The adoption of blockchain in finance is also likely to have a number of implications for consumers, including:

-• Increased choice: Blockchain could give consumers more choice over how they access financial services.17
+Increased choice: Blockchain could give consumers more choice over how they access financial services.

-• Improved security: Blockchain’s decentralized and tamper-proof ledger could make it a more secure way of storing data and processing transactions.18
+Improved security: Blockchain’s decentralized and tamper-proof ledger could make it more secure to store data and process transactions.

-• Greater transparency: Blockchain’s transparent and immutable ledger could help to improve the visibility of financial transactions, and reduce the risk of fraud or corruption.19
+Greater transparency: Blockchain’s transparent and immutable ledger helps to improve the visibility of financial transactions.
+It also helps to reduce fraudulent transactions.

 What are the next steps for blockchain in finance?

 Blockchain has the potential to streamline financial transactions and reduce the risk of fraud.
-However, until key issues such as scalability and interoperability are addressed, its full potential will not be realised.23
+However, until key issues such as scalability and interoperability are addressed, its full potential will not be realized.

 Blockchain has the potential to improve the transparency of financial transactions and reduce the risk of fraud.
-However, there are still some challenges that need to be addressed before it can fulfil its promise.24
+However, some challenges still need to be addressed before it can fulfill its promise.

 Blockchain technology holds great promise for the financial sector.
-However, in order for it to realise its full potential, a number of key issues need to be addressed.25
+However, for it to realize its full potential, a number of key issues need to be addressed.